robotology/walking-teleoperation/README.md

 # walking-teleoperation

-The whole-body teleoperation architecture as shown as following.
+The whole-body teleoperation architecture is shown as follows.
 The human user receives visual feedback from the robot environment by streaming the robot camera images through the _Oculus Headset_.
 The robot hands are controlled via the _Joypads_.
 The linear and the angular velocities of the human are obtained from the _Cyberith Virtualizer VR Treadmill_.